 Before presenting your new shipping offerings to your store visitors, it’s important to take your store on a test run.
 This will help you see how well your shipping strategy works from a user’s perspective.

 Testing your shipping configuration generally involves imitating the average user flow on the front-end with the aim of detecting shipping-related errors.

 Here are some important areas you want to pay close attention to:

-- Shipping classes and zones: Since these are the key factors that decide shipping settings, you want to ensure that they behave in the required manner.
-Test at least one product in each shipping class and shop from one location in each shipping zone (a VPN can come in handy here.)
-In each case, ensure that the shipping rates are accurately displayed in the cart and on the checkout page.
+- Shipping classes and zones: Test at least one product in each shipping class and shop from one location in each shipping zone.
+A VPN can come in handy here.
+(Security website Cybernews recommends using a VPN for everything to ensure a secure browsing experience).
+When testing ensure that the shipping rates are accurately displayed in the cart and on the checkout page.

 - Product combinations and cart size: If you’ve set up certain free or discounted shipping rules based on product combinations or cart size, now is a good time to confirm these settings.

 - Third-party integration: If your site features any third-party shipping plugins, you want to ensure all the technical considerations are in place.
 Are important data such as real-time shipping rates, tracking information, and return policies synced accurately?
 We’ll talk more about such integrations later in this article.

 - Accessibility of information: Do your site visitors have easy access to key information such as discount announcements and free shipping based on cart size?

 - Complete checkout: Finally, you want to complete the entire checkout to ensure nothing breaks in the process.